walkerkaiman/Interactor2/Tests/INTEGRATION_TESTS_SUMMARY.md

 ## Conclusion

-The integration test suite provides comprehensive coverage of the Interactor2 backend system, ensuring reliability, performance, and maintainability.
+The integration test suite provides comprehensive coverage of the Interactor backend system, ensuring reliability, performance, and maintainability.
 The tests are designed to be:

 - **Comprehensive**: Cover all major system components
 - **Reliable**: Provide consistent and repeatable results